It is nearly Christmas, which means many will be switching to their festive playlists in the run-up to the big day.

 11) THE BIG MOON – CAROL OF THE BELLS

-The Big Moon are one of our favourite bands here at Northern Chorus, with their 2020 album “Walking Like We Do” regarded as one of the stand-out albums of that year, along with their Manchester Academy performance in 2022 in the running for our best live show this year.
+The Big Moon are one of our favourite bands here at Northern Chorus, with their 2020 album “Walking Like We Do” regarded as one of the stand-out albums of that year, along with their Manchester Academy performance in 2022 in the running for our best live show last year.
 In December 2019, the indie band put their unique spin on the classic “Carol of the Bells”, an ‘outside of the box’ choice to say the least.
 But once again, it proved to be a perfect pairing!

 9) HURTS – ALL I WANT FOR CHRISTMAS IS NEW YEAR’S DAY

 Now for an “anti-Christmas” song from Manchester synth kings, Hurts.
 The story of just wanting to put the year behind you and move onto a fresh start in January, and I’m sure many will relate to the lyrics from Theo Hutchcraft and Adam Anderson.
 It followed stellar hits, “Better Than Love”, “Wonderful Life” and “Stay”, which saw the duo team up with longtime producer Joe Cross, now of the Courteeners.

 8) PAUL HEATON & JACQUI ABBOTT – CHRISTMAS (AND DAD WANTS HER BACK)